FelipeSSac/nlwValoriza/README.md

 ## 💻 Project

-Valoriza it´s a platform to promote the recognition between job partners..
+Valoriza it´s a platform to promote the recognition between job partners.

 ## 🚀 How to run